 Web hosting is responsible for keeping your site live.
-The term uptime refers to the percent that the web hosting guarantees your site to be online and available for viewing.
+The term uptime refers to the percentage that the web hosting guarantees your site to be online and available for viewing.

 Aside from being a repository for your WordPress CMS and other files, your web hosting determines your site speed.
 While there are on-site factors that play a role in your site’s loading speed, you can easily manipulate them to improve site performance.
 What you can’t control is the server stress of your web hosting.

-Once your WordPress site generates a massive stream of traffic, your web hosting will be the one responsible for processing user request from loading your site on their browsers.
-If your traffic is too much for your web hosting’s server to handle, then your site will take a long time to load.
+Once your WordPress site generates a massive stream of traffic, your web hosting will be the one responsible for processing user requests from loading your site on their browsers.
+If your traffic is too much for your web hosting server to handle, then your site will take a long time to load.